Burns and Allen: Vaudeville

 Burns and Allen met in 1922 and first performed together at the Hill Street Theatre in Newark, New Jersey and continued in small-town vaudeville theaters.
-They married in Cleveland on January 7, 1926 and moved up a notch when they signed with the Keith-Albee-Orpheum circuit in 1927.
+They married in Cleveland on January 7, 1926, and moved up a notch when they signed with the Keith-Albee-Orpheum circuit in 1927.

 Burns wrote most of the material and played the straight man.
-Allen played a silly, addle-headed woman, a role often attributed to the Dumb Dora stereotype common in early 20th-century vaudeville comedy.
+Allen played a silly, addle-headed woman, a role often attributed to the 'Dumb Dora' stereotype common in early 20th-century vaudeville comedy.
 The team had played the opposite roles until they noticed that the audience was laughing at Allen's straight lines, so they made the change.
-In later years, each attributed his own success to the other.
+In later years, each attributed their own success to the other.

 The Burns and Allen team was not an overnight sensation.
 Burns said, "We were a good man-and-woman act, but we were not headliners or stars or featured attractions.
 We were on the bill with them.
 There would be a star or two stars and a featured attraction, and then we would come—fourth billing in an eight-act show."
 Their career changed direction when they appeared in their first film.